Alvin Kamara: 2017 season

+The Saints selected Kamara in the third round with the 67th overall pick in the 2017 NFL Draft.
+He was the second of six Tennessee Volunteers to be selected that year.
+Kamara was the fifth running back selected.
+As of 2021, he also serves as the Saints' emergency quarterback.

-Kamara split backfield duties with Mark Ingram II through the 2017 season, with fewer carries but more receptions than his teammate.
-In the September 11 season opener against the Minnesota Vikings on Monday Night Football, Kamara debuted with seven rushes for 18 yards, four receptions for 20 yards, and one kickoff return for 26 yards.
-In Week 2 against the New England Patriots, his role in the passing game expanded with three receptions for 51 yards in the 36–20 loss; he also returned three kickoffs, but would return only one more until Week 16 of the season.
-Kamara scored his first professional touchdown in Week 3 against the Carolina Panthers.
-In Week 4, he had 96 yards from scrimmage, including 10 receptions for 71 yards and a 12-yard touchdown catch.
+Kamara split backfield duties with Mark Ingram II throughout the 2017 season, with fewer carries but more receptions than his teammate.
+During the season opener against the Vikings on Monday Night Football, Kamara debuted with seven rushes for 18 yards, four receptions for 20 yards, and one kickoff return for 26 yards.
+In Week 2 against the New England Patriots, his role in the passing game expanded with three receptions for 51 yards during the 36–20 loss; he also returned three kickoffs, but would return only one more until Week 16 of the season.
+Kamara scored his first professional touchdown in Week 3 against the Panthers.

+During Week 4, he had 96 scrimmage yards, including 10 receptions for 71 yards and a 12-yard touchdown catch.
 This was followed by 10 carries for 75 yards in Week 5, and 107 yards from scrimmage in Week 6 against the Green Bay Packers.
-After the bye week, Kamara had a touchdown against the Chicago Bears, and then 68 rushing yards including a 3-yard touchdown, along with 84 receiving yards including a 33-yard touchdown in a breakout victory over the Tampa Bay Buccaneers.
+After the bye week, Kamara had a touchdown against the Bears, and then 68 rushing yards including a three-yard touchdown, along with 84 receiving yards including a 33-yard touchdown in a victory over the Tampa Bay Buccaneers.

 During a Week 12 loss to the Los Angeles Rams, Kamara provided 101 receiving yards and 87 rushing yards including a 74-yard rushing touchdown.
 He became the first player since Herschel Walker in 1986 to compile 500 rushing and receiving yards in his first 11 career games, and was the first non-quarterback to average over 7.0 yards per carry through 12 weeks since the merger.
-In Week 13, Kamara rushed for 60 yards and two touchdowns and caught 5 passes for 66 yards, becoming the fourth 600/600 rookie in NFL history, and tying Todd Gurley for the league lead in total touchdowns with 11.
-On the first drive of the Week 13 match-up with Atlanta, Kamara suffered a concussion and missed the rest of the game.
-He returned the next week with 44 rushing yards and 45 receiving yards and a touchdown against the Jets.
+In the next game against the Atlanta Falcons, Kamara rushed for 60 yards and two touchdowns and caught five passes for 66 yards, becoming the fourth 600/600 rookie in NFL history, and tying Todd Gurley for the league lead in total touchdowns with 11.
+However, Kamara suffered a concussion on the first drive and missed the rest of the game.
+He returned the next week with 44 rushing yards and 45 receiving yards and a touchdown against the New York Jets.

 On December 19, 2017, Kamara was named to the Pro Bowl as a rookie alongside Mark Ingram II, becoming the first-ever pair of running backs from the same team to earn the honors.
 He was named to the NFL All-Rookie Team.
-After 32 rushing with 58 receiving yards in a Week 16 win over the Atlanta Falcons in the season finale, Kamara had a 106-yard kick return for a touchdown, 44 rushing yards and another touchdown, and 84 receiving yards.
+After 32 rushing yards and 58 receiving yards in a Week 16 victory over the Falcons, Kamara had a 106-yard kick return for a touchdown, 44 rushing yards and another touchdown, and 84 receiving yards in the regular-season finale against the Buccaneers.